Degree type(s): Bachelor's; Minor

 Career Outlook for Healthcare Administration Majors

-Employment of health service managers is projected to increase 23 percent through 2022, much faster than the average for all occupations.
-The median annual wage for medical and health services managers was $88,580 in May 2012.*
+Employment of health service managers is projected to grow 16% from 2014 to 2024, more than twice the national average for all occupations.
+The median annual wage for medical and health services managers was $96,540 in May 2016.

 All of the following courses require a final grade of C or higher to count towards the major.
 Courses marked with an * should be completed prior to application to the major.
 They also require a grade of C or higher.